K3nnythe13ed/docker-Cesium/README.md

     vagrant up

 And then access the web application hitting [http://localhost:8080](http://localhost:8080) with a web browser.
+(TODO)

 You will see some test data.
 Optionally, for online import of AIS data, set your [AISHub username](http://www.aishub.net/xml-description-20.php) before starting the stack, i.e.